Left-orderability in Dehn fillings of pseudo-Anosov mapping tori

 \section{Abstract}

 For pseudo-Anosov mapping tori with co-orientable invariant foliations and monodromies reversing their co-orientations, a family of taut foliations was constructed in previous work on Dehn fillings with all rational slopes outside a neighborhood of the degeneracy slope.
 In this paper, we prove that all such Dehn fillings have left-orderable fundamental groups.
-We present two approaches, both based on an analysis of the branching behavior from such taut foliations.
-The first approach produces an $\R$-covered foliation arising from this family for each filling slope, and the second approach shows that, depending on the choice of a suitable system of arcs on $\Sigma$, one obtains a foliation that either has one-sided branching or is $\R$-covered.
+We present two approaches, both establishing left-orderability through the branching behavior of taut foliations.
+The first approach produces an $\R$-covered foliation arising from this family for each filling slope, and the second approach shows that, depending on the choice of a suitable system of arcs on $\Sigma$, the resulting foliation either has one-sided branching or is $\R$-covered.
 Consequently, the second approach associates to each Dehn filling a family of representations of its fundamental group into $\G_\infty$, the group of germs at infinity, whereas the first approach yields an explicit left-invariant order.
-As an application, combining our results with earlier work in the literature, we verify the L-space conjecture for all surgeries on the $(-2,3,2k+1)$-pretzel knot ($k \geqslant 3$) in $S^3$.
+As an application, combining our results with earlier work in the literature, we verify the L-space conjecture for all surgeries on the $(-2,3,2q+1)$-pretzel knot ($q \geqslant 3$) in $S^3$.
 From another perspective, $\mathbb{R}$-covered foliations can be produced systematically across a large family of Dehn fillings on cusped hyperbolic manifolds, and in some cusped manifolds they cover all fillings that admit co-orientable taut foliations.
 This expands the class of known $\mathbb{R}$-covered foliations.